Skip to content

 Low emissions

 Aggressive mitigation scenario.
-Global emissions peak around 2020 and decline steeply.
+Global emissions peak early and decline steeply.
 Consistent with Paris Agreement targets.

 RCP 4.5